 - 1-2 Tbsp. fresh lemon juice

-In a large skillet, heat olive oil on medium heat.
-Add onions and garlic and gently sweat the mixture until the vegetables are slightly translucent, but haven’t begun to brown.
-Add the wine (or 1 cup chicken stock) and reduce the liquid by half, about 5 minutes.
+- In a large skillet, heat olive oil over medium heat.
+Add onions, celery and carrots and gently sweat the mixture until the vegetables are slightly translucent, but haven’t begun to brown.
+Add garlic and cook for another minute.
+Add the wine (or 1 cup chicken stock), bring to a simmer and reduce the liquid by half, about 5 minutes.

-On a lightly floured surface, roll out the bottom dough to roughly 4-5 inches larger than your baking dish.
-Transfer dough to dish, and leave the extra hanging over the sides.
-Now, roll out the top section, it should be about 2-3 inches larger than your dish.
-Set crusts aside.
+- On a lightly floured surface, roll out the bottom dough to roughly 4-5 inches larger than your baking dish.
+Transfer dough to dish and leave the extra hanging over the sides.

-In a small bowl beat the egg with 1 tablespoon of water until thoroughly combined to make the egg wash.
-Brush (or use your fingers) the egg wash over the rim of the pie crust.
+- Make egg wash.
+In a small bowl beat the egg with cream and salt until thoroughly combined.
+Brush some of the egg wash around the rim of the bottom pie crust.

 Traditional Pie Crust Recipe